hackle/blog-rust/raw/state-monad.md

 ### Composition

 Many people do what I call "double greeting" - instead of simply saying "hello Hackle!", they go "Hello Hackle, How are you today?".
 Let's model that as a function `doubleGreetS`, which turns a `Greeting` into a `DoubleGreeting`.
-(Remember they are just 2-tuple and 3-tuple respectively).
+(Again, I use a 3-tuple not a plain `String` to avoid confusion).

 ```haskell
 type DoubleGreeting = (String, Name, String)